 - Allowance for ground travel and meals not included in the registration fee, up to $25 per day, max 4 days

 Produce a report on their experiences at the Colloquium.
 This may be used as a blog or news item for the Cochrane websites.

 People who wish to be included in the selection process are required to complete the online application form once they have created a Colloquium account.
 Once you have created an account, log in and complete the application form under the menu ‘Make a submission’.

-We require a letter of support from the Cochrane Group who can best explain the extent of your contributions to Cochrane.
-For those applicants who are newcomers or are not linked to a Cochrane Group, a letter is required from your consumer organization describing your role in the organization and how your attendance at the Colloquium will be of benefit.
+We require a letter of support from the Cochrane Group who can best explain the extent of your contributions to Cochrane, or, for those applicants who are from Chile, newcomers or are not linked to a Cochrane Group, a letter is required from your consumer organization describing your role in the organization and how your attendance at the Colloquium will be of benefit.